Jollywatt/typst-fletcher/src/main.typ

 /// Interpret the positional arguments given to an `edge()`
 ///
 /// Tries to intelligently distinguish the `from`, `to`, `marks`, and `label`
-/// arguments based on the types.
+/// arguments based on the argument types.
 ///
 /// Generally, the following combinations are allowed:
 /// ```